meteor/galaxy-docs/content/deploy-quickstart.md

 <img src="images/email-enable-ssl.png" style="width: 300px;">

-<h2 id="usage">Usage</h2>
+<h2 id="billing">How Billing Works</h2>

-Keep running your app for as long as you want.
+You're only billed when you have an app running.
+Keep running your app for as long as you want and pay-as-you-go at low metered rates.
 Simply “Stop” your app on the Settings page and billing will stop.
 Your app’s code and settings are preserved until you’re ready to run it again.
+You can read more about billing [here](http://galaxy-guide.meteor.com/billing.html).

 **Learn more**